England beat New Zealand in ODI opener

 Brunt was bowled by Kerr, Cross holed out to cover and Dean was outdone by a Kerr slower ball.

-The final wicket to fall summed up England's lopsided batting performance, with Sophie Ecclestone left stranded in the middle of the pitch as she was run out with ease at the non-striker's end.
+The final wicket summed up England's lopsided batting performance, with Sophie Ecclestone left stranded in the middle of the pitch as she was run out with ease at the non-striker's end.

 'It was tough out there' - reaction